World Cup 2026

 The takeaway

-Through 76 games, the 2026 World Cup is outscoring 2022 by about a quarter of a goal a match — 2.93 to 2.69 — with the gap powered by the lopsided games a 48-team field produces, even as 29% of the matches have ended level.
-After an early spike the rate has settled.
-It's a real, sourced snapshot, and it's genuinely interesting.
-It's also shaped by group-stage forces (group openers, mismatches) that fade once the knockouts arrive.
-The number to watch isn't 2.93 today; it's where it settles once win-or-go-home football begins.
+Across all 104 games, the 2026 World Cup outscored 2022 by about a quarter of a goal a match — 2.96 to 2.69 — with the gap powered by the lopsided games a 48-team field produces, even as 23% of the matches ended level.
+After an early spike the rate settled, trimmed — as this page predicted all tournament — by the arrival of win-or-go-home football, and finished still clearly above 2022.
+That final 2.96 is the number this page was always waiting for.

 Reproduce it